Paul Holmgren: Coaching/management career

 Holmgren immediately moved into coaching upon retiring, becoming an assistant coach with the Flyers under second-year coach Mike Keenan.
 After Keenan was fired following the 1987–88 season, Holmgren became the first former Flyer to be named the team's head coach.
 During his first season as coach, the Flyers made an unexpected run to the Wales Conference Finals before bowing out to the Montreal Canadiens in six games.
 This playoff run included an improbable 4-games-to-3 second-round victory over Mario Lemieux's Pittsburgh Penguins; with the clincher coming on the road in a thrilling game 7.
 The team missed the playoffs the next two seasons, however, and midway through his fourth season as coach he was fired.

 On June 15, 1992, Holmgren was named head coach of the Hartford Whalers.
 When Brian Burke left the Whalers in September 1993, Holmgren assumed the position of general manager as well.
 On November 16, 1994, Holmgren stepped aside as head coach due to frustration with a lack of effort from his players and a desire to focus on his role as the team's general manager.
 He was succeeded by assistant general manager Pierre McGuire.
 On March 30, 1994, Holmgren was arrested after driving drunk in Simsbury, Connecticut.
 He entered the Betty Ford Center for treatment.
 Whalers owner Richard Gordon was going to fire Holmgren, however he changed his mind after conversations with Holmgren's counselor at the Betty Ford Center, NHL commissioner Gary Bettman, and Connecticut Governor Lowell P. Weicker Jr. After McGuire was fired May 1994, Holmgren returned as head coach.
 When the team was purchased by Peter Karmanos, Jim Rutherford was named general manager.
 However, Rutherford and Karmanos asked Holmgren to stay on as head coach.
 On November 6, 1995, Holmgren was fired and replaced by assistant coach and former Detroit Junior Red Wings head coach Paul Maurice.
 At the time of his dismissal, the Whalers had won only one of its last eight games after starting out the season 4–0.

-He returned to Philadelphia during the 1995–96 season as the director of pro scouting.
+He returned to Philadelphia on December 30, 1995, as the director of pro scouting.
 He was named the director of player personnel following the 1996–97 season and was named assistant general manager following the 1998–99 season.
 He served in that position under general manager Bobby Clarke until Clarke resigned a month into the 2006–07 season, at which time Holmgren was named general manager of the club.

 On May 7, 2014, Holmgren was promoted to president of the Flyers, and Ron Hextall was named to replace him as the club's seventh general manager.
 On September 16, 2014, the NHL announced that Holmgren was named one of two 2014 recipients (along with NHL Deputy Commissioner Bill Daly) of the Lester Patrick Award for his contributions to hockey in the United States.
 He received the award as part of the U.S. Hockey Hall of Fame Induction Ceremony and Dinner on Thursday, December 4, in Minneapolis.